 Thanks for reading!

 Want more insights?
-Replay our September webinar!
+Replay this webinar!

 According to recent research, 60% of members say associations are their “go-to” source for continuing education.
 But a closer look at membership trends reveals a sobering fact – associations can no longer afford to rest on their laurels.
 Digital innovation has given rise to highly affordable, accessible content and community resources from independent sources.